outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         Now try to `ping zhtux.jiantu.boxes/zhtux/localhost` to test.

         Another method is edit */etc/issue*, remove `.\O`.
-30. Configuring the network.
+30. Configuring the network - More refer to *post - Gentoo Networking*.
     1. **DO NOT follow the handbook guide for network during installation**.
 We don't need `net-misc/netifrc` at all. `net-misc/netifrc` needs support from `dhcp`, while `net-misc/dhcpcd` can handle network configuration alone.
-    2. # emerge --ask net-misc/dhcpcd
+    2. # emerge -avt net-misc/dhcpcd
     3. # rc-update add dhcpcd default
     4. From now, the Ethernet part is OK.
 Nothing special needs configured. `dhcpcd` will manage Ethernet connection when startup.
 But for the Wireless part, we need to install another tool `net-wireless/wpa_supplicant`.
-    5. # emerge --ask net-wireless/wpa_supplicant
+    5. # emerge -avt net-wireless/wpa_supplicant
     6. wpa\_configuration: Wifi parameters should be put in `/etc/wpa_supplicant/wpa_supplicant.conf` file:

         ```